 In the South, you will see home-baked chess squares at the farmer's markets and in bakeries, and the squares are always a popular choice to make for office parties and get-togethers.
 The easy cream cheese mixture makes a custard-like filling similar to a chess pie filling.

 These chess squares are particularly easy because they're made with a cake mix.
 Make them with a butter cake mix, or a basic white or yellow mix.
 A butter pecan mix would be delicious as well.
 Add a little vanilla flavoring to the filling, if you like, and dust them with sifted confectioners' sugar after they've cooled.
-See the variations below the recipe for chocolate, Key lime, and lemon options.

 - Heat the oven to 350 F (180 C/Gas 4).